Civil Disobedience Movement: Second Phase

 The moment Gandhiji reached India; he was arrested along with many other leaders.

 In this circumstance, Gandhi decided to revive the Civil Disobedience Movement and it was again started in January 1932.

-All important Congress leaders were arrested, their property was confiscated, and the Congress organisation was declared illegal.
+All important Congress leaders were arrested, their property was confiscated, and the Congress organization was declared illegal.

-All important Congress leaders were arrested, their property was confiscated, the Congress organisation was declared illegal.
+All important Congress leaders were arrested, their property was confiscated, the Congress organization was declared illegal.

-Officially the Civil Disobedience Movement was brought to an end in 1934.
+Officially the Movement was brought to an end in 1934.